 The distress and discomfort I see so many women suffering from as they go through menopause is completely avoidable.

 I created and teach a 3 day mini-break called ‘The Natural Woman’.
 This is a natural approach to beauty, hormonal balance and weight loss.

 It is a simple and easy to follow programme that allows you to sail through menopause just as the women of the Orient do.
 This is also a very powerful workshop for younger women who suffer with PMS.

 Women have unique health issues to manage.
 Hormonal imbalance can contribute to weight gain, unstable mood or a stressful temperament.
 They are a powerful force in both our physical and emotional life but they can be influenced by diet, exercise and state of mind.
 You can learn the secrets of “Happy Hormones” by adopting my format below.

 This very effective ‘eating plan’ will have you back in balance in no time and will relieve you from many of the symptoms that women from around the world consult me on.
 If you would like to book a personal consultation please email me and I will forward you the details on how to proceed.

 Thank you so much for changing my life and my health.
 ‘The Natural Woman Course’ answered so many questions for me and has put me on a path to regaining my health.
+I loved the cooking classes, the morning Chiball/yoga sessions and all the wonderful spa treatments.
 I have now lost 2 stones, my blood pressure and cholesterol are back to normal and the hormonal problems I had have gone.
 Your work is truly blessed as are you and I wish you huge success in getting your work out into the world to the masses who need it.
+Camilla Christianson- Sweden

 • Maintain a constant blood sugar level

-• Sprouted Seeds such as Alfalfa and Mung Beans
+• Sprouted seeds such as alfalfa, lentils and mung beans

 • Almonds, walnuts, sunflower and pumpkin and sesame seeds